hanwenzhang123/fullstack-note/04-note/README.md

 - You can definitely host everything on just one or two machines.
 - Splitting it across three independent machines, offers the best performance and durability.

+[[↑] Back to top](#table-of-contents)

 ## Clone

 #### Shallow Comparison & Deep Comparison
 - Shallow strategy compares superficially 2 operands equality — 1st level in depth only,
 - Deep strategy compares the equality from all depth levels.
+- Deep Clone - no more contact with previous reference, they are not related, any modification would not influence original copy

 #### Deep Clone vs Shallow Clone
-Deep Clone - no more contact with previous reference, they are not related, any modification would not influence original copy

 2 ways to implement deep clone
 1. third party lib lodash => `_.cloneDeep()`
 2. JSON parse and stringify => `const result = JSON.parse(JSON.stringify(data))`